 Unusually, US 42 bucks the supposedly official numbering system in that in Ohio it is marked as a north-south route, while even numbers are used to designate east-west highways.

 Because it goes through metropolitan areas, in 350 miles US 42 crosses no fewer than 10 interstate highways — 90, 71, 480, 80, 75, 275, 471, 265, 264, and 64.
 It also passes through 10 Ohio county seats — Cleveland, Medina, Ashland, Mansfield, Mount Gilead, Delaware, London, Xenia, Lebanon, and Cincinnati.

 In four places, US 42 has additional names — Pearl Road, Reading Road, CIncinnati and Lebanon Pike, and Brownsboro Road — the latter in Kentucky near Louisville.

 In the last 90 years, there have been proposals and projects to change the route of US 42.
 A planned bypass of Mount Gilead was dropped in 1941 after being opposed by local civic organizations.
 In Ashland, however, a bypass was constructed in the 1954-1955 period.

 Locally, US 42 in Madison, Union, and Delaware Counties was the focus of an Access Management Study by the Ohio Department of Transportation.
-The 2015-released study, which can be accessed here, provided future recommendations for each segment of the highway.
+The 2015-released study provided future recommendations for each segment of the highway.

 This post has been updated with additional information.